 Tourism to Antarctica is controlled and limited — approximately 80,000 visitors per year reach the continent, versus 80 million to France.
 The Svalbard archipelago, the remote fjords of Patagonia, the uninhabited islands of the sub-Antarctic — these places retain a wildness and silence that is becoming increasingly rare in a world of mass tourism.
 For travellers to whom that rarity matters, expedition cruising is the delivery mechanism.

 If the quality of dining, the spa, the entertainment programme, and the social environment aboard the ship are central to why you are going — a luxury cruise delivers these things at a level an expedition ship does not attempt.
-Lines like Oceania Cruises are specifically food and culinary experience-focused, with restaurant quality that matches serious shore-side dining.
+Oceania Cruises is specifically food and culinary experience-focused, with restaurant quality that matches serious shore-side dining.
 Princess Cruises operates some of the best-appointed large ships at sea.
 The onboard product on both is genuinely excellent.
+Compare options via Cruise Direct.

 Mediterranean cruises, Caribbean island-hopping, Baltic capitals, the Norwegian fjords — routes that call at established ports with developed infrastructure and a wide range of shore excursion options.
 These itineraries are genuinely well-served by mid-size luxury ships.
 The shore experience is rich, the port access is straightforward, and the onboard amenities enhance the evenings between destinations.
 An expedition ship on a Mediterranean route would be using its capabilities on environments that do not require them.

 Expedition cruises to polar regions are among the most expensive forms of travel per day — the cost of building and operating ice-strengthened vessels in extreme environments is substantial.
-Luxury cruises, particularly on larger ships, offer a far wider price range — from accessible balcony cabins to premium suites — and can provide a high-quality experience at a lower per-day cost than most expedition alternatives.
+Luxury cruises offer a far wider price range — from accessible balcony cabins to premium suites — and can provide a high-quality experience at a lower per-day cost than most expedition alternatives.
 Cruise Direct aggregates availability across multiple lines and is useful for comparing options at different price points.

 There is a third category that sits between full expedition and large-ship luxury — and it is often the most overlooked.
 Small-ship luxury lines operate vessels of 200 to 600 passengers with genuine destination focus, expert guides, and a higher ratio of ports to sea days, but with a more refined onboard product than a pure expedition vessel.